*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 Admittedly, some are also trying increase their total antenna gain (C).
 This involves some technical challenges — such as understanding horizontal and vertical signal polarization, estimating the size and shape of both antennas’ reception capture areas, etc. — and can bring mixed success.

-Most people attempt to stack a maximum of two antennas (rather than say, three or four), so that’ll be my base case.
+Most people attempt to combine a maximum of two antennas (rather than say, three or four), so that’ll be my base case.

 Video: Facts About Antenna Stacking